Apocalypse (character): Further schemes

 After a long healing slumber, Apocalypse, fully restored, awakens with Ozymandias at his side and quickly learns of the present danger: Onslaught.
 He observes the conflict between the psionic entity and Earth's heroes with Uatu the Watcher, who suggests to Apocalypse a course of action: an alliance with the one who hated him the most, Cable.
 Apocalypse surmises that Onslaught will be most vulnerable through the astral plane and that he needs Cable for actual physical transportation to this realm.
 Once on the astral plane, Apocalypse removes the captive Franklin Richards, greatly weakening Onslaught.
 The plan succeeds, but is interrupted by the Invisible Woman, who had invisibly accompanied the pair, having suspected Apocalypse's motive in wanting to actually kill her son.
 However, the reprieve in battle gave Onslaught the time to escape, prolonging the conflict.

-Following the events of the Onslaught saga, the gamma-spawned powerhouse, the Hulk and his human alter ego, Banner, are split into two separate entities: Hulk now draws upon energy derived from Franklin Richards' pocket universe.
+Following the events of the Onslaught saga, the gamma-spawned powerhouse, the Hulk and his human alter ego, Bruce Banner, are split into two separate entities: Hulk now draws upon energy derived from Franklin Richards' pocket universe.
 Apocalypse recruits the Hulk to become his Horseman, War, with intentions of using the Hulk's nexus-energy to overcome the Celestials.
 To test this newest recruit, Apocalypse set War against the New World Order, a shadow cabinet organization that intends to conquer the planet.
 The New World Order in turn set the Juggernaut and the Absorbing Man against War, but both are easily defeated.
 Hulk comes to his senses after injuring his friend, Rick Jones.
 Despite this apparent setback, the incident was still a victory for Apocalypse as it was a successful testing of newly understood Celestial technology.
 Apocalypse activates the self-destruct mechanism on the sword of War, which the New World Order had obtained, destroying their headquarters.